pliu/k8splayground/apps/mock-server/README.md

 For how ingress works, see the nginx-ingress app's README.

 ## Testing
-The expected behavior of the mock-server is to log the JSON payload after logging the request and to return "Hey, we have Flask in a Docker container!".
+The expected behavior of the mock-server is to log the JSON payload after logging the request and to return "You hit: <path the request was directed to>".

 If nginx-ingress is running, one can GET or POST to the mock server at localhost:80/mock-server from the local machine.